 1 Andrew Jenson, Church Chronology (Salt Lake City, UT: Deseret News, 1899), 41

-2 Les Mormons Et Leurs Ennemis (The Mormons and Their Enemies), T.B.H.
-Stenhouse (Imprimerie Larpin et Coendoz, Lausanne, Switzerland, 1854)
+2 T.B.H.
+Stenhouse, Les Mormons Et Leurs Ennemis [The Mormons and Their Enemies] (Lausanne, Switzerland: Impremiere Larpin Et Coendoz, 1854)

-4 The Rocky Mountain Saints: A Full and Complete History of the Mormons, T.B.H.
-Stenhouse (D. Appleton and Company, New York, NY 1873)
+4 T.B.H.
+Stenhouse, The Rocky Mountain Saints: A Full and Complete History of the Mormons (New York: D. Appleton and Company, 1873)

-5 Whether Stenhouse first became aware of Remy's French edition or English edition of his book is uncertain; however, Stenhouse was apparently fluent in French, since his previously mentioned book was published in French, and either edition would have sufficed for his purposes.
+5 Whether Stenhouse first became aware of Remy's French edition or English edition of his book is uncertain; however, Stenhouse was fluent in French (his previously mentioned book was published in French), and either edition would have sufficed for his purposes.
 Deveria was a French Egyptologist who worked at the Louvre Museum in Paris, France.